 Supporting Indigenous student success at UVic

-LE,NONET (pronounced "le-nong-it") is a SENĆOŦEN word that literally means "paddling a canoe in a storm and making it through to the other side."
-In a more figurative sense, LE,NONET can also be taken to mean "success after enduring many hardships".
-(INAF thanks the late Earl Claxton, SENĆOŦEN knowledge keeper, and Elder John Elliott of the Tsartlip First Nation for this information.)
+LE,NONET (pronounced "le-nong-it") is a SENĆOŦEN word that literally means "paddling a canoe in a storm and making it through to the other side.
+In a more figurative sense, LE,NONET can also be taken to mean "success after enduring many hardships."
+INAF acknowledges with gratitude and respect the late Earl Claxton Sr. (YELḰÁTŦE), SENĆOŦEN knowledge keeper of the Tsawout First Nation, and Elder John Elliott (STOLȻEȽ), of the Tsartlip First Nation, for sharing this information.

 LE,NONET provides a suite of programs designed to welcome and support Indigenous students (status, non-status, Inuit, Métis) throughout their educational journeys at the University of Victoria.